 Pay attention to body language

 Remember to stand up straight, smile and catch the interviewer’s attention.
-Eye contact is important, so do your best to look the interviewer “in the eye”: that is, look at the webcam, not the screen.
+Eye contact is important, so do your best to look the interviewer ‘in the eye’: that is, look at the webcam, not the screen.

 After the interview

-Find out about the status of the procedure
+Find out the status of the procedure

 In large companies, the recruitment process can be lengthy, so be patient.
-This does not mean that you do not have to worry about the status of the procedure from time to time in order to express your interest in the vacancy.
+This doesn’t mean you shouldn’t check in from time to time to express your interest in the vacancy.

 We hope you find these tips useful and wish you good luck in your job search!